Saturday, June 5, 2021

 Occasionally, the elevations of important features were noted, with a perpendicular offset distance from the centerline.
 Elevations are always on a particular datum, meaning they are referenced to a known or assumed elevation level, often Mean Sea Level.
 The current datum used in the United States is the North American Vertical Datum of 1988 (NAVD88), which superseded the National Geodetic Datum of 1929 (NGVD29).
 This was originally known as the Sea Level Datum of 1929 and was established by the National Geodetic Survey.
 Google Earth, which uses NAVD88, depicts elevations approximately 102’-105’ lower than the elevations listed on the survey.

-The Interurban baseline was likely being surveyed around the same time the USGS was performing their surveys for the surrounding areas.
+The Interurban baseline was likely being surveyed around the same time the USGS was performing its surveys for the surrounding areas.
 The first few miles of the route would have been part of the U.S. Geological Survey’s Maine Poland Quadrangle, dated December 1908, but surveyed in 1906-1907 in cooperation with the State of Maine.
 The early USGS topography maps depict contour lines and various benchmarks, which list the vertical datum as mean sea level, so it is curious why this profile survey should have elevations over one hundred feet higher than the USGS elevations.
 It is helpful in our analysis of this survey that from West Falmouth heading south to Portland, the Interurban line was “newly” depicted on the 1914 Portland Quadrangle USGS Map.

 The surveyors in 1907/08 for the PG&LRR ROW would